 As part of the Homeless Initiative Strategies, Public Works has completed construction of three Restorative Care Village (RCV) projects at the Los Angeles General Medical Center (formerly LAC+USC Medical Center) in Los Angeles, Rancho Los Amigos National Rehabilitation Center in Downey, Olive View Medical Center in Sylmar, and the Behavioral Health Center at the Martin Luther King, Jr. Medical Center.
-Together, these projects provide a total of434 transitional housing beds to assist patients with medical, mental health, and substance use disorders.
-Public Works is preparing scoping documents and has started contractor solicitation for subsequent phases of the RCV at Los Angeles General Medical Center, which will provide 32 withdrawal management beds and 128 subacute mental health beds.
+Together, these projects provide a total of 434 transitional housing beds to assist patients with medical, mental health, and substance use disorders.
+Public Works has started contractor solicitation for subsequent phases of the RCV at Los Angeles General Medical Center, which will provide 32 residential withdrawal management beds and 96 subacute mental health beds.
 A feasibility study is underway to construct RCV at the Harbor-UCLA Medical Center.
-The study is scheduled to be completed in early 2024, and the project is expected to include additional transitional beds.
+The study is scheduled to be completed in mid-2024, and the project is expected to include an additional 64 transitional beds.

-580

-total active projects

-with a project value
+560 total active projects with a project value of approximately \$5.9 billion

-of approximately

-\$5.6 billion

 Relative to the Los Angeles County Shelter Crisis Declaration, Public Works, in association with the Board of Supervisors and Chief Executive Office, is also embarking on fast tracking projects to create new homeless shelters and safe parking sites throughout the County.
-Projects completed include the South Hope Street Interim Housing Project that, in association between the County and City, provides 100 new beds; 2 interim housing projects in South Los Angeles that provides 20 recreational vehicles trailers that can house up to 80 residents; the San Pedro Interim Housing Project that provides 40 new beds; and the Los Padrinos Interim Housing Project that provides 20 beds for transitional-aged youth women In response to the COVID-19 pandemic, the Hilda L. Solis Interim Housing Project was completed in six months and began operations in April 2021 providing housing for 232 residents on a four-acre site with each bedroom unit having its own private bathroom and kitchenette.
-At Rancho Los Amigos National Rehabilitation Center, Buildings 601 & 602 have been repurposed to provide 78 beds for interim housing.
+From 2019 to 2020, 5 interim housing projects were completed to house up to 240 residents.
+In response to the COVID-19 pandemic, the Hilda L. Solis Interim Housing Project was completed in six months and began operations in April 2021 providing housing for 232 residents on a four-acre site with each bedroom unit having its own private bathroom and kitchenette.
+At Rancho Los Amigos National Rehabilitation Center, buildings 601 and 602 have been repurposed to provide 78 beds for interim housing.
 The Glenchur Building Interim Housing Expansion at the Old High Desert Hospital has provided 48 beds for winter of 2023 and will provide up to 22 additional beds by summer of 2024.
 Additional interim projects in progress can provide up to 800 additional new beds and safe parking for up to 100 vehicles and recreational vehicles.
-Public Works supported the Chief Executive Office with the assessment and purchase of 10 hotels/motels using American Rescue Plan Act funds to house people experiencing homelessness as part of Project Homekey 1.0.
-This project has provided 795 new transitional units.
-The County is partnering with local nonprofit organizations to convert 8 of these properties into 616 units of permanent supportive housing with Public Works providing oversight of the design and construction efforts currently underway.
-Similarly, Public Works is also supporting the Homeless Initiative with oversight of Project Homekey 2.0 and Project Homekey 3.0.
-These are California Department of Housing and Community Development funded development projects where the County has partnered with local nonprofit organizations to acquire and convert motels into interim housing and permanent supportive housing, providing over 450 interim housing units and over 400 permanent supporting housing units.
+Public Works also continues to support the Chief Executive Office with jurisdictional approval assistance and design and construction monitoring for Project Homekeys 1.0, 2.0, and 3.0, where the California Department of Housing and Community Development has funded County partnerships with local nonprofit organizations to acquire and convert motels into interim housing and permanent supportive housing for Los Angeles County residents experiencing homelessness.
+Project Homekey has delivered nearly 600 units to date, with another 1,475 units currently in development.